rpmuller/ePubs/WesternPhilosophy.md

 further development would be possible.
 But this is not Hegel's view.
-On the contrary, he says that America is the land of the future, "where, in the ages that lie before us, the burden of the world's history shall reveal itself perhaps [he adds characteristically] in a contest between North and South America/' He seems to think that everything important takes the form of war.
+On the contrary, he says that America is the land of the future, "where, in the ages that lie before us, the burden of the world's history shall reveal itself perhaps [he adds characteristically] in a contest between North and South America."
+He seems to think that everything important takes the form of war.
 If it were suggested to him that the attribution of America to world history might be the development of a society without extreme